 Don't stop trying to improve the performance of your online marketing plans.
 In this example, we've merely played around with the placement of these advertising blocks or descriptions.

 An A/B split test can also include testing different fonts, images, videos, backgrounds, and colors of links.
-Here is the sample A/B split test excel sheet.
-Download AB Split Test Sample Excel Sheet to Increase CTR on Email Campaigns PPC Campaigns and Websites
+Here is the sample A/B split test Excel sheet.
+Download AB Split Test Sample Excel Sheet to Increase CTR on Email Campaigns, PPC Campaigns, and Websites